rafaelromao/keyboards/readme.md

 ### How this layout works?

-The following pages explain how this keymap works and which features were implemented.
+The following pages explain how this layout works and which features were implemented.

 - [Base](docs/base.md)
 - [Modifiers](docs/modifiers.md)